 The residential construction industry experiences serious labor and raw material shortages from time to time, including shortages in qualified tradespeople, and supplies of insulation, drywall, cement, steel and lumber.
 These labor and raw material shortages can be more severe during periods of strong demand for housing or during periods following natural disasters that have a significant impact on existing residential and commercial structures.
 Our markets may exhibit a reduced level of skilled labor relative to increased homebuilding demand in these markets.
+We have experienced increased labor costs over the past few years, including 2017 during which we also experienced increased materials and construction costs.
+Some of the pressure on labor and material availability and costs were attributed to the hurricanes and natural disasters in Texas and Florida during 2017.
+It is uncertain whether these shortages will continue as is, improve or worsen.
 Labor and raw material shortages and any resulting price increases could cause delays in and increase our costs of home construction, which in turn could have a material adverse effect on our business, prospects, liquidity, financial condition and results of operations.

-Our business and results of operations are dependent on the availability and skill of subcontractors.
+Our business and results of operations are dependent on the availability, skill and performance of subcontractors.

-We engage subcontractors to perform the construction of our homes, and in many cases, to select and obtain the raw materials.
+We engage subcontractors to perform the construction of our homes, and, in many cases, to select and obtain the raw materials.
 Accordingly, the timing and quality of our construction depend on the availability and skill of our subcontractors.
 While we anticipate being able to obtain sufficient materials and reliable subcontractors and believe that our relationships with subcontractors are good, we do not have long-term contractual commitments with any subcontractors, and we can provide no assurance that skilled subcontractors will continue to be available at reasonable rates and in our markets.
 The inability to contract with skilled subcontractors at reasonable rates on a timely basis could have a material adverse effect on our business, prospects, liquidity, financial condition and results of operations.

 Despite our quality control efforts, we may discover that our subcontractors have engaged in improper construction practices or have installed defective materials in our homes.
 When we discover these issues, we utilize our subcontractors to repair the homes in accordance with our new home warranty and as required by law.
 The adverse costs of satisfying our warranty and other legal obligations in these instances may be significant and we may be unable to recover the costs of warranty-related repairs from subcontractors, suppliers and insurers, which could have a material impact on our business, prospects, liquidity, financial condition and results of operations.
 We may also suffer reputational damage from the actions of subcontractors, which are beyond our control.